mikrl/mikrl.github.io/index.md

 layout: default
 ---

-# Software & Systems Engineer
+# Software & Systems Engineer (Placeholder Text Only - Not guaranteed to be accurate)

 Multidisciplinary engineer focused on systems performance, infrastructure reliability, and analytical problem-solving.
 I'm drawn to environments where engineering directly drives measurable outcomes, and where rigor, curiosity, and autonomy are valued.